apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

 ## Installation steps

-The command `kbcli kubeblocks install` installs KubeBlocks in the `kb-system` namespace on nodes without taints by default.
-If you want to install KubeBlocks in other namespaces, use the `--namespace` flag to specify one.
-KubeBlocks can also be installed on the specified nodes by setting taints and tolerations.
+The command `kbcli kubeblocks install` installs KubeBlocks in the `kb-system` namespace, or you can use the `--namespace` flag to specify one.
+You can also isolate the KubeBlocks control plane and data plane resources by setting taints and tolerations.
 Choose from the following options.

 ### Install KubeBlocks with default tolerations

-KubeBlocks defines two default tolerations: `kb-controller:NoSchedule` for control plane nodes and `kb-data:NoSchedule` for data plane nodes.
-You can apply matching taints to nodes so KubeBlocks is installed only on nodes with the default tolerations.
+By default, KubeBlocks tolerates two taints: `kb-controller:NoSchedule` for the control plane and `kb-data:NoSchedule` for the data plane.
+You can add these taints to nodes so that KubeBlocks and database clusters are scheduled to the appropriate nodes.

 1. Get Kubernetes nodes.